Gowri Lakshmi Bayi: Change in Dewanship

 In 1814, Colonel John Munro resigned his Dewanship as it was not a permanent arrangement for the Resident to take that post.
 In his stead the Judge of the Appeal Court, Devan Padmanabhan was appointed as Dewan.
 However he soon after died from smallpox.
 In his place, one of Col. Munro's assistants, Bappu Rao, was appointed as Dewan of Travancore in that same year.

 Family

 The Maharani was married to a Koil Thampuran, Prince Rajaraja Varma Avargal of the Changanassery Royal Family.
 From this marriage Gowri Lakshmi Bayi had issue, two sons and a daughter.
 Her daughter was Maharani Gowri Rukmini Bayi born in 1809.
 Her eldest son was born on 16 April 1813, King Swathi Thirunal who was a musician and artist and ruled independently from 1829 to 1846.
 He married a lady who belonged to the Thiruvattar Ammaveedu family.
 The Maharani next had a son in 1814, Maharajah Uthram Thirunal who ruled from 1846 to 1860.

-Illness and Death
+Illness and death

-The Maharani Gowri Lakshmi Bayi started losing her health after giving birth to Uthram Thirunal and died in 1815.
-She was succeeded as Regent Maharani by her sister, Gowri Parvati Bayi.
+The Maharani Gowri Lakshmi Bayi started losing her health after giving birth to her youngest son and died in 1815.
+She was succeeded by her oldest son, King Swathi Thirunal with her sister Gowri Parvati Bayi as the Regent Maharani.